ITM/PTTI Call for Abstracts

 Environmental Sensitivity of Clocks and Timing Systems

-The release of the IEEE 1193 “Guide for Measurement of Environmental Sensitivities of Frequency Standards” provides an opportunity to improve the accuracy, relevance, and usability of specifications for oscillators and timing systems.
+The release of the IEEE 1193 "Guide for Measurement of Environmental Sensitivities of Frequency Standards" provides an opportunity to improve the accuracy, relevance, and usability of specifications for oscillators and timing systems.
 IEEE 1993 provides clear definitions and distinction between total sensitivity over a parameter range and linearized sensitivity coefficient over a defined range.
-Where most manufacturers have historically provided only peak-to-peak total sensitivity, the publication of sensitivity coefficients will provide systems’ designers and integrators with heretofore unavailable input to accurately model system performance in environmentally dynamic environments.
+The publication of comprehensive sensitivity coefficients provides systems' designers and integrators with valuable input to accurately model system performance in environmentally dynamic environments.
 This session encourages submissions presenting IEEE 1193 influenced measurements of clocks and timing systems, comparisons of Total Sensitivity measurements with Sensitivity Coefficients, and demonstrations of system modelling and integration.

 Session Chairs: